mrkkrp/markkarpov.com/megaparsec/parsing-simple-imperative-language.md

 ## Expressions

 What's left is to parse the expressions.
 Fortunately Megaparsec provides an easy way to do that.
-Let's define the arithmetic and boolean expressions:
+Let's define the arithmetic and Boolean expressions:

 ```haskell
 aExpr :: Parser AExpr